How to Forecast your Site’s Organic Traffic

 Bake repeatability into your forecast

-You can build a template for stuff like forecasting, make as many copies as you like, and you know that the math will remain the same throughout.
+You can build a template for tasks like forecasting, make as many copies as you like, and you know that the math will remain as originally built.

-And like any Sheets template we publish at CIFL, we include a ‘Getting Started’ tab containing all assumptions, so that you can quickly double-check that your assumptions are matching between forecasts:
+A good Sheets tmeplate always includes a ‘Getting Started’ tab containing all assumptions, so that you can quickly double-check that your assumptions are matching between forecasts:

 Putting it all together